What is a passphrase?

 Keep in mind that passphrases don’t need to form a proper sentence or be grammatically correct.
 The more random the words are, the better.
 If you’re planning to use passphrases for each of your online accounts, be sure each of them has its own, unique passphrase.

-Examples of Strong Passphrases
+Examples of strong passphrases

 Here are a few examples of strong passphrases.